GijsB/propy/README.md

 ### Propeller types
 The propy module contains parametric propeller models of the following types:
  - `WageningenBPropeller`: The famous Wageningen B-type propeller.
- - `GawnBurrillPropeller`: The Gawn-Burril series.
+ - `GawnBurrillPropeller`: The Gawn-Burrill series.
  - ...